g-r-a-n-t/phrase/README.md

 For more information about the contract design, read [this](./docs/registry-contract-design.md).

-Each of the three entities discussed above has content associated with them in the form of an IPFS directory.
-Some formats can be found [here](./docs/content-formats.md).
+Each of the three entities discussed above has content associated with them, some formats can be found [here](./docs/content-formats.md).